muglug/php-rfcs/0000-noreturn-type.md

 Arguments for `noreturn`:

-* Very unlikely to be used as an existing class name.
+- Very unlikely to be used as an existing class name.
-* Describes the behaviour of the function.
+- Describes the behaviour of the function.

-Arguments for `never` are:
+Arguments for `never`:

-* It's a single word - `noreturn` does not have any visual separator between the two words and one cannot be sensibly added e.g. `no-return`.
+- It's a single word - `noreturn` does not have any visual separator between the two words and one cannot be sensibly added e.g. `no-return`.
-* It's a full-fledged type, rather than a keyword used in a specific situation.
+- It's a full-fledged type, rather than a keyword used in a specific situation.
 A far-in-the-future generics proposal could use `never` as a placeholder inside [contravariant generic types](https://docs.hhvm.com/hack/built-in-types/nothing#usages).

 # Backwards Incompatible Changes